 - Checked—Model and script tools are checked for compatibility with ArcGIS Pro to ensure the tool can run successfully.

 - Unchecked—No compatibility check is run before tool execution.
 This is the default.

-You can use the Analyze Tools For Pro geoprocessing tool to manually perform the same compatibility check.
+You can use the Analyze Tools For Pro tool to manually perform the same compatibility check.